Bonnanaro culture: Physical anthropology

 About 200 human skeletons of the period show that the Bonnanaro population (phase A1) was composed mainly of dolicochepalic individuals (67%) with a minority of brachycephalics (33%), the latter concentrated in the north-western portion of the island.
 The average height was 1.62 m for men and 1.59 m for women.
 The Bonnanaro population suffered from osteoporosis, hyperostosis, anemia, caries and tumors.
 Cranial trepannation was practiced.

+Morphometric comparisons conducted by Franco Germanà (1984) highlighted the greatest similarities with Eneolithic human groups (Monte Claro, Anghelu Ruju, Rinaldone-Gaudo, SOM, a sample from Portugal, and the German Bell Beaker) and with Bronze Age groups from the north-western Mediterranean (Polada groups from the French Midi and Catalans from the 2nd millennium BC).

 A study by G. D'Amore, S. Di Marco, G. Floris, E. Pacciani, and E. Sanna from 2010, which analyzed craniofacial morphometric variations in Sardinia from the Late Neolithic to the present, found a lower morphological differentiation between the populations of the Bonnanaro culture and the contemporary samples from the Italian Peninsula compared to earlier and later Sardinian populations.